AdobeDocs/experience-manager-65.en/help/sites-developing/workflows-best-practices.md

 You can define [workflow stages](/help/sites-developing/workflows.md#workflow-stages), then assign tasks/steps to a specific workflow stage.

-This information is used for displaying the progress of a workflow when you click on the [**Workflow Info** tab of a workitem from the **Inbox**](/help/sites-authoring/workflows-participating.md#opening-a-workflow-item-to-view-details-and-take-actions).
+This information is used for displaying the progress of a workflow when you click the [**Workflow Info** tab of a workitem from the **Inbox**](/help/sites-authoring/workflows-participating.md#opening-a-workflow-item-to-view-details-and-take-actions).
 Existing workflow models can be edited to add stages.

 ### Activate Page Process Step {#activate-page-process-step}